Sensitivity (electronics): Electroacoustics

 The sensitivity of a microphone is usually expressed as the sound field strength in decibels (dB) relative to 1 V/Pa (Pa = N/m2) or as the transfer factor in millivolts per pascal (mV/Pa) into an open circuit or into a 1 kiloohm load.
+The sensitivity of a hydrophone is usually expressed as dB relative to 1 V/μPa.

 The sensitivity of a loudspeaker is usually expressed as dB / 2.83 VRMS at 1 metre.
 This is not the same as the electrical efficiency; see Efficiency vs sensitivity.

-The sensitivity of a hydrophone is usually expressed as dB re 1 V/μPa.
+This is an example where sensitivity is defined as the ratio of the sensor's response to the quantity measured.
+One should realize that when using this definition to compare sensors, the sensitivity of the sensor might depend on components like output voltage amplifiers, that can increase the sensor response such that the sensitivity is not a pure figure of merit of the sensor alone, but of the combination of all components in the signal path from input to response.

 Receivers

 Sensitivity in a receiver, such a radio receiver, indicates its capability to extract information from a weak signal, quantified as the lowest signal level that can be useful.
 It is mathematically defined as the minimum input signal $S_i$ required to produce a specified signal-to-noise S/N ratio at the output port of the receiver and is defined as the mean noise power at the input port of the receiver times the minimum required signal-to-noise ratio at the output of the receiver: